What are we looking for?

 The 13+ Assessment Process

 Third Year (13+) applications are made via your son’s prep school.
-For internal students, the Master of Scholars and the Director of Music will propose suitable candidates to the Headmaster for consideration.
+For internal students, the Teacher in Charge of Scholars and the Director of Music will propose suitable candidates to the Head for consideration.
 Internal candidates will then follow the same assessment process as external applicants.

 Candidates are encouraged to have an informal pre-audition with the Director of Music so that he can advise on suitability and give further guidance about the process.
 Typically this involves a visit to play informally to the Director of Music in the Michaelmas Term preceding the February audition – but visits at other times are also encouraged.